-Crafting Texts Exploring Argument - Argument Analysis and Point of View oral presentation Develop an understanding of effective and cohesive writing How to construct texts for specific contexts, purposes and audiences Describe their decisions made about vocabulary, text structures, language features and conventions during the writing process The ways authors construct arguments and features of written, spoken and multimodal texts to position audiences to impact and position audiences to share a point of view The conventions of discussion and debate and features of analytical and comparative responses to texts Oral presentation - to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.
+created and read.
+Crafting Texts Exploring Argument - Argument Analysis and Point of View oral presentation Develop an understanding of effective and cohesive writing How to construct texts for specific contexts, purposes and audiences Describe their decisions made about vocabulary, text structures, language features and conventions during the writing process The ways authors construct arguments and features of written, spoken and multimodal texts to impact and position audiences to share a point of view The conventions of discussion and debate and features of analytical and comparative responses to texts Oral presentation - to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.

+What types of things will I do?
 Learning tasks may include: